jhnbyrn/951-KLR-PAGES/isv_routine.md

 First, the *alternate path* deserves some explanation.

-### alternate idle path
+### What's the "alternate idle path"?
-A stock 944 will only ever use the normal path.
+A stock 944 will only ever use what we're calling the *normal* path.
 My guess is that the alternate path was either an experimental thing that was abandoned, or a test mode of some kind.
 The choice is made based on the state of 23h.3.
 This flag is clear if the value from the ADC channel 5 is at or below 128 (i.e. <= 2.5v input).
 Otherwise the flag is set and the alternate path is used.
 Now ADC channel 5 is fed by pin 28 of the DME harness, which is grounded.

 The only case I'm aware of where the alternate path is used is when you use the FTech9 aftermarket DME.
 Because there's a convention that the "unused" ADC channel is often used for a MAP sensor input in aftermarket setups, the FTech9 DME did not ground this pin like the stock DME.
 Thus a stock chip in the FTech9 DME will get the alternate idle path instead of the normal one.